 “It’s a fold-out,” added Bob.

 “I was staggering drunk when I agreed to go.”

 “Drunker,” agreed Jay.
 “I couldn’t leave you in the bar, could I?”

 Dan sighed and tried to sleep.
 “Wake me when we get there.”

 When Dan next woke he was sitting across the back seats of Bob’s truck.
 Jay sat shotgun while Bob drove.
 The tinfoil under Bob’s fedora reflected the orange sunset.

-There were stars in the sky by the time they arrived at Bob’s house by the edge of the forest.
+The stars were out when they arrived at Bob’s house near the forest.
 “It’s a little small,” said Bob, “but the view from the back porch is phenomenal: you can see trees creeping up the mountains to the college.”
 Dan and Jay followed Bob inside.
 Bob pointed at the couch.
 “There’s the couch,” said Bob.
 “It’s a fold-out.”

 “Thank you for your hospitality.”
-Jay hadn’t had a chance to change since the funeral so he still wore a suit.
-He hung his jacket.
-“Can Dan and I buy you dinner tonight?
+Jay hadn’t changed out of his funeral attire.
+He hung his jacket and loosened his tie.
+“Can I buy you dinner?
 What’s your favorite restaurant around here?”

 “We’re pretty far from town,” said Bob.
 “I don’t wanna drive those icy roads in the dark.
 But there’s a burger place near the gas-station around the corner, past the chicken farm.”

 Dan sat on the couch and stared through Bob’s television.
 “I could eat some fries.”